dgruninger97/ev3dev-curriculum/projects/dgruninger97/README.md

-This folder has David Gruninger's project modules.
+This folder contains David Gruninger's project modules.
 Each team member should make a folder within this folder for their project.
 Name the folder using your username and put your project code inside your folder.
 Example: projects/fisherds/ev3_project.py